-Fortunately I finally did have my breakthrough.
 After joining a startup (later acquired for $550M!), I didn’t have all the resources of an enterprise or the brand recognition.
 I had to get back to the basics of marketing and really focus on being efficient with every marketing dollar.
 Because I also didn’t have a big marketing team - that meant increasing automation and reducing pipeline touchpoints.

 Too many direct response marketers get sucked into the technical details of digital marketing… keyword bidding, audience targeting, ad testing and rotation, day-parting….

 But at the end of the day it’s still the practice of compelling actual people that what you’re marketing will help them to thrive.